stembotvn/OttoDIY_mBlock_Extension/README.md

 ### NOTE: Version 2.6 full all of functions only work in Arduino Mode of mBlock (code in Scratch, mBLock automatically generate to Arduino code)
 Have Fun learning with Otto robot!

+## THERE IS A BUG FOUND WITH EXTENSION IN MBLOCK, IF YOU NEED TO SWITCH OVER EXTENSION OF MANY EXTENSIONS, PLEASE CLEAR CACHE IN MANAGE EXTENSION FIRST FOR WORKING WELL WITH MY EXTENSION